 - PSY 225 Statistical Techniques

-- 2018: Will attend post-HSSI training on Open Textbook Network Advocacy Training
+- 2018: Attended post-HSSI training on Open Textbook Network Advocacy Training

-- 2018: Will attend Pacific Region Learning Summit
+- 2018: Attended Pacific Region Learning Summit (Go Open, Go Free track)

 - 2018: Participated in Teaching Squares (peer discussion of teaching methods), Leeward CC